Enterovax

 HOW TO VACCINATE

-BY SPRAY: Use this method for day of age vaccination.
-Proper coarse spray application of this vaccine is best accomplished through use of a clean spray cabinet, such as the ASL SPRAMARK II, adjusted to deliver approximately 7 mL per 100 chicks.
-Rehydrate the vaccine according to the above instructions “PREPARATION OF THE VACCINE FOR SPRAY.”
+Use this method for one day of age vaccination.
+Proper coarse spray application of this vaccine is best accomplished through use of a clean spray cabinet adjusted to deliver approximately 7 mL per 100 chicks.
+Rehydrate the vaccine according to the above instructions “PREPARATION OF VACCINE.”

 Further dilute each 1000 doses of vaccine to 70 mL, each 2500 doses of vaccine to 175 mL, or each 5000 doses to 350 mL using distilled water.
 Following the spray cabinet directions, adjust the cabinet so that 100 chicks are sprayed with 7 mL of the diluted vaccine over a two second period.

 Use only clean waterers and equipment free of disinfectants or sanitizers.
-All water must be withheld from the birds for at least 2 hours prior to vaccination to assure that all birds drink.
+All water must be withheld for at least 2 hours prior to vaccination to assure that all chickens drink.
 Mix the rehydrated vaccine in the quantity of drinking water (milk added) which will be consumed by thirsty chickens in approximately 1 hour.

 Add the rehydrated vaccine to water as follows: